GENERAL TERMS AND CONDITIONS SKI SCHOOLS

 6.5 In the case of other booking methods, e.g. by email or directly on site, the payment of the course fee can be made within 3 days of the conclusion of the contract by bank transfer to the ski school’s account or in cash on site; however, it must be received by the ski school before the start of the course.
 All expenses – especially bank charges – in connection with the payment of the course booked with the ski school are to be borne exclusively by the customer.

 6.6 The customer can only offset against such counterclaims, which have been legally determined by a court of law or expressly recognised by the ski school as well as in the case of insolvency of the ski school.
 Legal rights of retention are not affected by this contract point.

-6.7 Default of payment occurs without further notification from the ski school.
-In the event that the customer is in arrears with a payment, the ski school is entitled to charge the customer the statutory interest on arrears and all additional costs and expenses incurred, in particular collection or lawyer’s fees.
-In the case of open claims, the ski school can offset payments made by the customer against the customer’s open claims at will, irrespective of any dedication by the customer.
-In the case of non-payment of a claim, all other claims against the customer are also due immediately.
+6.7 Default of payment is deemed to have occurred without further notification from the ski school.
+In the event that the customer is in arrears with a payment, the ski school is entitled to charge the customer the statutory interest on arrears and all additional costs and expenses incurred, in debt collection or lawyer’s fees.
+In the case of outstanding debts, the ski school can offset payments made by the customer against the customer’s outstanding debts, irrespective of any instructions by the customer.
+In the case of non-payment of a debt, all other debts against the customer are also immediately due.

-6.8 The place of fulfilment for all obligations to be fulfilled by both the ski school and the customer is the location of the ski school’s headquarters.
+6.8 The place of completion for all obligations to be met by both the ski school and the customer is the location of the ski school’s headquarters.

 7 Service provision